tidyverse/dplyr/cran-comments.md

 ## revdepcheck results

-Revdepchecks were not performed as this is a minimal patch release.
+Full revdepchecks were performed and no problems were found.